PPswag/ConchBot/README.md

 3. Configure the bot

-This is very simple since we set it up for you so this should be easy.
+This is very simple.
 Run the command in your terminal

 ```
 python setup.py